Fix Guide

 4. Click Save Changes.

-// Disable Gravatar - use local default avatar instead
+// Replace Gravatar with a local default avatar

 add_filter('get_avatar_url', function($url, $id_or_email, $args) {